snehilvj/dmc-docs/docs/notification/notification.md

 * `message` – required notification body
 * `color`, `icon`, `title`, `radius`, `className`, `style`, `loading`

-The `"action"` value determines what happens to the notification:

-* `"show"` – adds a new notification or queues it if the limit is reached
-* `"update"` – updates a notification previously shown or queued

 ### Update Notifications

-To update a notification that was previously shown or queued, set `"action": "update"` and include the same `id` used earlier:
+To update notifications that were previously shown or queued, set `"action": "update"` and include the`id` of the notifications to update:

 ```python
 sendNotifications = [{